stefan-hoeck/idris2-tutorial/src/Tutorial/Intro.md

 Go ahead and try both ways of building and running function `main` on your system!

+Note: It might be instructive to omit the `--find-ipkg` option.
+You will get an error message about the module name `Tutorial.Intro` not matching the file path `src/Tutorial/Intro.md`.
+You can also use option `--source-dir src` to silence this error.

 ## The Shape of an Idris Definition